 Trade secrets of the modeling organization learned by a Professional Team member shall not be discussed with Commission members.

-Professional Team members shall agree to respect the trade secret nature of the model and not use trade secret information in any way detrimental to the interest of the modeling organization.
+Professional Team members shall agree to respect the trade secret nature of the hurricane model and not use trade secret information in any way detrimental to the interest of the modeling organization.

-Professional Team members shall not discuss other models being evaluated while they are on-site reviewing a particular model.
+Professional Team members shall not discuss other hurricane and flood models being evaluated while they are on-site reviewing a particular hurricane model.

 On-Site Review Results